voucherifyio/commerce-tools-integration/README.md

 3. Syncing `cusomers` and `orders` uses CT `Custom Fields`.
 Syncing `products` uses `Attributes`.
 In this case be sure you provide CT `Attribute identifier` instead on `Attribute label`.
 You can check this under `Settings -> Product types and attributes` tab.

 ## Coupon text
 All discounts are added as one `CustomLineItem` with a negative price.
 This item should be visible to the customer on the invoice to know how the price is affected.
 To make this readable for each customer we provide the possibility to change the name of this item depending on the language which customer uses.
-To make it work correctly, a developer should modify the file `src/misc/coupon-text.ts` and include all possible languages used in the store.
+To make it work correctly, a developer should add `COMMERCE_TOOLS_COUPON_NAMES` environment variable, with stringified object, where keys are an [IETF language tags](https://en.wikipedia.org/wiki/IETF_language_tag) and its values are coupon names translated to that languages.
 Later on, the text will be automatically chosen by the commercetools mechanism to match the language proper for a customer.

+Example: `'{"en":"Coupon codes discount","de":"Gutscheincodes rabatt"}'`

 ## Free shipping